-What Are The Benefits Of HIIT Exercises?
+What Are The Benefits Of HIIT Workout?

-Many people I talk to are skeptical of HIIT because they are so rooted in the traditional exercising and training routines.
+Many people I talk to are skeptical of HIIT workout because they are so rooted in the traditional exercising and training routines.
 But there are 4 very important benefits that I always focus on.

-Regular cardio exercises are fine, but if you really want to strengthen your heart, then HIIT is the way to go.
+Regular cardio exercises are fine, but if you really want to strengthen your heart, then HIIT workout is the way to go.
 The short bursts bring your heart rate to maximum levels, which has a much more profound effect.